 It's hard to find a better school than Truman State University if you wish to study General Agriculture.
 Students who enjoy a more slow-paced life will appreciate Truman State University's location in the small town of Kirksville, Missouri.

 Missouri State University - Springfield is among your best bets if you want to study General Agriculture.
-Springfield, Missouri is the best environment for young people who get pleasure from the fast moving urban lifestyle.
+With over 20,000 undergraduates, this school is among the largest schools in the nation.

 Fort Hays State University is a great choice for students pursuing a General Agriculture degree.
 This is an exceptional opportunity for students who favor the charms of a compact college town.